purpose of farmdoc daily

-4) Announcements of new tools, tool updates, and data.
+- Announcements of new tools, tool updates, meetings and webinars.

 Original subject matter posts will focus on what we call "Corn Belt farm economics," with an emphasis on management, marketing, finance, policy, law, and taxation issues.
-This new site will allow the farmdoc team to respond much more quickly and flexibly to these issues as they arise.
-Weekly outlook and farm management newsletters will be identical to those already posted at the farmdoc website.
-Posting the newsletters to the new farmdoc daily site will widen the availability of these resources substantially, especially for mobile device users.
+This site allows the farmdoc team to respond much more quickly and flexibly to these issues as they arise.
+Weekly Outlook and FEFO newsletters will be identical to those already posted at the farmdoc website.
+Posting the newsletters to the farmdoc daily site will widen the availability of these resources substantially, especially for mobile device users.
 Likewise, research reports and decision tools available at the farmdoc website will be highlighted.

 farmdoc Team Leader